alco/porcelain/README.md

 Porcelain
 =========

-**The library is undergoing a revamp.
-Some things in this README are a lie**

 Launch and communicate with external OS processes in Elixir without limitations of Erlang ports.
 Porcelain builds on ports for easy integration, but provides richer functionality and simple API for managing external processes.